p3r7/blog/_posts/2020-06-04-emacs-clojure-essential-ref.md

 I stumbled upon [Clojure, The Essential Reference](https://www.manning.com/books/clojure-the-essential-reference)[^2], a book that aims at being a proper reference to the Core Library, with exhaustive descriptions and examples.

-It has become my go-to reference for getting the specificities of functions and macros.
+It has become my go-to reference for getting the specificities of core functions and macros.

 ## Jump to documentation from within Emacs